jbtobar/thechain/README.md

 MAIA is a brokerage service on the blockchain.
 It offers a crypto wallet as well as an ecosystem to interact with other users through blockchain contracts.

+#### For Testing
+Feel free to access [MAIA](https://maia.moskvant.com) and register a new user, and the Options Trading Platform at [MOSKVANT](https://moskvant.com) with the following credentials:
+'''
+username : testuser
+password : test12345
+'''

 ## Introduction